astronomer/docs/astro/runtime-release-notes.md

 ### Additional improvements

-- Added support for [Airflow 2.2.2](https://airflow.apache.org/docs/apache-airflow/stable/changelog.html#airflow-2-2-2-2021-11-15), which includes a series of bug fixes for timetables, DAG scheduling, and database migrations.
+- Added support for [Apache Airflow® 2.2.2](https://airflow.apache.org/docs/apache-airflow/stable/changelog.html#airflow-2-2-2-2021-11-15), which includes a series of bug fixes for timetables, DAG scheduling, and database migrations.
 Most notably, it resolves an issue where some DAG runs would be missing in the Airflow UI if `catchup=True` was set.

 ### Bug fixes